I took the week off yoga last week, and boy was that an eye opener.

 When I read The Highly Sensitive Person as part of my anxiety research, it was like someone had written an entire book about me.
 Not only did I see a lot of myself in it, but I was able to make connections I had never made before.
 Part of being a HSP, for me, is being sensitive to light, sound, and smell.
 Suddenly I had an explanation for why those fucking beeps in the hallway at work drive me nuts, and why I need to sleep with white noise playing and an eye mask to make it dark, and why I was getting headaches every other day.

 And I could also start to articulate why it’s so important to me to be considerate and conscientious, and why I pick apart word choice with half the things people say to me.
 Part of being a HSP is being aware of subtleties; for some people, that’s a physical comfort thing.
-For me, it’s language and communication.
+For me, it’s language and communication, though I’m noticing the physical stuff more and more.
 Word choice is important and revealing, and it should be deliberate.
 Nothing pisses me off more than being told and not asked.
 If you ever want to make me angry, that’s how to do it.
 The assumption that I’ll do or be ok with something that you have not asked me about drives me through the roof.
 A lot of that is because it makes me feel like the choice is taken away from me, and we all know how fiercely I guard my ability to make choices.
 The other part of it is that it makes me feel like a doormat.
 It’s so galling.
 Of course I’m going to put together this lesson plan that you only gave me 2 hours notice about, or cut our hang out time short so that you can go do the thing you need to do.
 But ask me, because I’m not your fucking yes man, here for you to take advantage of.
-Show me that you care about my feelings and the decisions that I make and that you respect that.
+Show me that you care about my feelings and my autonomy and the decisions that I make and that you respect that.

 Ok, so I got sidetracked there.
 Rant over.